 Breakfast.
 Free morning available.
 In the afternoon departure for Cochin (km 80).
 Photo stop along the way at the Backwaters, the vast network of canals (about 900 km) that connects the coast to the various villages located in the interior.
 They represent the first communication route prior to the construction of the roads and are still used today for trade and travel.
 Along their way, you can see villages whose life seems to have stopped over time.
 Arrival and accommodation in the hotel.
 In the evening there will be a Kathakali dance show.
 Dinner and overnight.

-Transfer to Kovalam (about 6 hours) for a day dedicated to relaxation, Ayurvedic treatments available on site.
+Transfer to Kovalam (about 6 hours) for a day dedicated to relaxation, the Ayurvedic treatments are available on the site.

 Overnight stay (assistance not included, if available it will be requested to the hotel).

 Breakfast at the hotel and day at guests' disposal.

 Breakfast at the hotel and transfer to Thiruvanathapuram airport for the return flight.

 |From 1 January 2020 to 31 March 2020||€ 2,405|

 (B / L / D): B = breakfast; L = lunch; D = Dinner

 Individual departures on free dates, minimum 2 people.